andreapavoni/disco/README.md

 # Disco

-Simple, opinionated yet flexible library to build CQRS/ES driven systems.

-Disco has been extracted from work done to build apps following the CQRS/ES pattern.
-Several ideas come from other excellent examples such as [commanded](https://github.com/commanded/commanded).
-However, the goal was to build something simpler and more flexible, because it's not always possible to follow 100% CQRS/ES pattern neither anywhere in your apps.
+Minimal, opinionated yet flexible library to build software based on commands, queries and events.
+Not a stricly a CQRS/ES in the known terms, because it's not always possible to follow 100% CQRS/ES pattern neither anywhere in your apps.
 Disco tries to solve this gap.

 ### Production ready?